01 Jan Why we created our free monthly social media calendars.

 There are a lot of articles and blogs and so on out there about how you can, or ‘should’, be doing x, y, and z with social media – like posting more video, going live, monitoring your stats, etc. I’m not saying they’re wrong, but realistically, you’ve got to build up to it!
 Once I started managing social media accounts and entered the labyrinth of social media advice, it was like information overload!
 If you’re looking to do more with your organisation’s social media, but have found the volume of information and advice overwhelming, I know what you’re feeling, I’ve been there!

 Which is why, for now, we’re starting with this calendar, it’s a first step that you can take.
-We’ll be following this up with a webinar to talk about how you can get the best out of planning your social media, more blogs, training, and of course, more calendars.
+We’ll be following this up with more blogs, training, and of course, more calendars.

 Download your free calendar for this month, use it, and let us know what you think.